Fintech Partnerships Aren’t All or Nothing for Credit Union Technology

 Prepare for a Digital Transformation

-Origence’s new white paper on Digital Transformation, looks at the vital role collaboration plays as financial institutions pursue new digital strategies to remain competitive and evolve to meet consumer needs and expectations.
+Origence’s new playbook, Digital Transformation: The Ultimate Playbook for Success, looks at the vital role collaboration plays as financial institutions pursue new digital strategies to remain competitive and evolve to meet consumer needs and expectations.

-The white paper details successful approaches to digital transformation taken by several financial institutions.
+A recent white paper also details successful approaches to digital transformation taken by several financial institutions.
 One institution, Alliant Credit Union (Chicago, $12B assets), developed its own mobile app.
 However, according to Michelle Spellerberg, VP Digital Strategy, one of the nation’s largest credit unions also partnered with a mobile fintech to create a project team of fintech and credit union employees.

 “Our internal team created all APIs on the back-end, and we partnered with a firm to help with front-end,” she recalled.
 “You have to find the right partners – nobody knows it all.”